What we know, and what we don't, about Trump's diagnosis

 On Friday, Trump was given a single dose of a drug that Regeneron Pharmaceuticals Inc. is testing to supply antibodies to help his immune system fight the virus.
 Trump also has taken two doses of a five-day course of remdesivir, a Gilead Sciences drug currently used for moderately and severely ill patients.

-Trump's team said Sunday that Trump is “up and around” and doing well.
-They said if things continue to go well, Trump will be able to return to the White House on Monday to continue his treatment.
+Trump's team said Sunday that Trump is "up and around" and doing well — apparently so well that the president took an impromptu ride in a motorcade Sunday afternoon to wave to supporters outside the hospital.
+Officials said if things continue to go well, Trump will be able to return to the White House on Monday to continue his treatment.

 WHAT WE DON'T KNOW: TRUMP'S MEDICAL CONDITION